 This sounds simple, but honestly being a girl in college is a very busy time and there are a lot of things that need to be balanced.
 Between academics, work, and a social life not a whole lot of attention is left to worry about the composition of your personal care products.
 Here at Clearya we decided to conduct our own survey to gain some insight into college students consumption habits and attitude towards clean beauty.
 We surveyed 59 female students in The Ohio State University using an online questionnaire, and had some interesting findings which we’d like to share:

 Our survey shows that this segment of cosmetic shoppers is concerned, and that the concern is a driver for seeking safer products.
 The research we described earlier demonstrated that switching to safer cosmetics based on their labels can decrease the concentration of harmful ingredients in the body.
 So why are products containing unsafe ingredients still being purchased?
 I think it’s a combination of a knowledge gap and inconvenience.

 If you’ve ever tried to manually spot specific chemical names in a long list of ingredients you know how tedious that can get.
 How about trying a simpler way?
-Download Clearya.
-It’s a free browser extension that automatically scans the ingredient lists for you when you browse products at Sephora.com, Amazon.com and other online shops, and alerts on ingredients that are considered unsafe, according to regulators and official databases.
+Download the Clearya iPhone app, Android app, or Chrome extension.
+Clearya automatically scans the ingredient lists for you when you browse products at Sephora.com, Amazon.com and other online shops, and alerts on ingredients that are considered unsafe, according to regulators and official databases.